ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

   January 18, 2023
   ___________

  Introduced  by  Sens.
-KRUEGER,  MAY,  BRISPORT,  BROUK, CLEARE, COONEY, GIANARIS, GOUNARDES, HARCKHAM, HOYLMAN-SIGAL, KAVANAGH, MYRIE,  RAMOS, RIVERA,  SALAZAR, STAVISKY -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations
+KRUEGER,  MAY,  BRESLIN, BRISPORT, BROUK, CLEARE, COONEY, FERNANDEZ, GIANARIS, GONZALEZ, GOUNARDES,  HARCKHAM,  HINCHEY, HOYLMAN-SIGAL,  JACKSON, KAVANAGH, LIU, MYRIE, RAMOS, RIVERA, SALAZAR, SEPULVEDA, SERRANO, STAVISKY, WEBB -- read twice and ordered  printed, and  when printed to be committed to the Committee on Energy and Tele- communications  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend  the public service law and the transportation corpo- rations law, in relation to aligning  utility  regulation  with  state climate justice and emission reduction targets; to repeal section 66-b of the public service law relating to continuation of gas service; and to  repeal section 66-g of the public service law relating to the sale of indigenous natural gas for generation of electricity
+ AN  ACT  to amend the public service law, the public authorities law and the transportation corporations law, in relation to  aligning  utility regulation  with state climate justice and emission reduction targets;
+  to repeal section 66-b of the public service law relating to continua- tion of gas service; and to repeal section 66-g of the public  service law  relating to the sale  of indigenous natural gas for generation of electricity

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: